hclbaur/sda-core/docs/TUTORIAL.md

 	example "The \\ is called a \"backslash\" in English."

-Only in simple content is whitespace considered significant and preserved.
+Only in a value is whitespace considered significant and preserved.
 This means that if an application was to parse SDA and subsequently render it as text, only whitespace enclosed in quotes (including line breaks) is guaranteed to come out unaffected.
 For example:

 	person {
 		name    "John   Doe"